 #4: Asus ROG Strix X470-1 Gaming

 The VRM on both boards is impressive, and they have passive cooling.
-Their bundles are similar, which includes a WiFi/Bluetooth antenna and several SATA data cables.
+Their bundles are similar, which include a WiFi/Bluetooth antenna and several SATA data cables.

 The looks of the Asus ROG Strix X470-IGaming are much better if you require two M.2 slots.
 Although the two are almost the same, Asrock X470 Gaming ITX/ac is much better, but it is currently out of stock everywhere.